-The energy consumption of all in-bin with heat systems analyzed within this study (2019 & 2020) is compiled to determine the typical Energy Use Intensity (EUI), expressed in GJ/Tonne of Moisture Removed, also known as specific energy.
+The energy consumption of all heated in-bin systems is compiled to determine the typical Energy Use Intensity (EUI), expressed in GJ/Tonne of Moisture Removed, also known as specific energy.
 This allows bins of varying sizes, initial moisture contents, and final moisture contents to be accurately compared.
 Energy consumption data consists of all heating fuel and fan-related electricity consumption.
 Regardless of fuel types, all energy consumption was converted into GJ (see conversion factors for different fuel types).
 This allows for common energy use units to be compared between similar systems and allows producers to see how their systems perform compared to other systems located within Alberta.

-Since the energy consumption of the in-bin systems varies with outdoor ambient temperature, all benchmarking data is weather normalized to account for variations in outdoor ambient temperature at different locations, times of the year, etc. This allows an accurate comparison between systems regardless of outdoor temperature.
+Since the energy consumption of the in-bin systems varies with outdoor ambient temperature, all benchmarking data is weather normalized to 10°C to account for variations in outdoor ambient temperature at different locations, times of the year, etc. This allows an accurate comparison between systems regardless of outdoor temperature.

-Specific energy values of solar systems ranged from 0.6-3.9 GJ/Tonne of moisture Removed, averaging 1.6 GJ/Tonne of Moisture Removed.
-Fuel fired bins ranged from 2.4-18.5 GJ/Tonne of Moisture Removed, averaging 8.5 GJ/Tonne of Moisture Removed.
-As seen in Table 1, bins dried using solar air collectors were among the lowest specific energy out of all recorded bins within 2019 and 2020.
+Specific energy values of solar systems ranged from 0.6-4.0 GJ/Tonne of moisture Removed, averaging 1.4 GJ/Tonne of Moisture Removed.
+Fuel fired bins ranged from 2.8-18.5 GJ/Tonne of Moisture Removed, averaging 6.2 GJ/Tonne of Moisture Removed.
+As seen in Table 1, bins dried using solar air collectors were among the lowest specific energy out of all recorded bins.
 This is predictable as all heating energy provided to the bins comes from a renewable, free source.
 Specific energy values of the solar systems were not adjusted to standard test conditions, as the temperature rise of the air is mainly a result of radiant energy from the sun.

-Seven indirect fired heating systems were analyzed within 2019 while four were analyzed within 2020.
-Overall, indirect heaters were observed to be in the middle to lower regions of specific energy use when compared to direct-fired heaters.
-Some bins utilizing indirect heaters in 2020 were also equipped with an air missile air distribution system, which appeared to further reduce specific energy consumption for these bins.
-Within 2019 and 2020, bins that utilized indirect fired heating systems ranged from 2.4-8.9 GJ/Tonne of moisture Removed, with an average of 5.6 GJ/Tonne of Moisture Removed.
+Indirect heaters were observed to be in the middle to lower regions of specific energy use when compared to direct-fired heaters.
+Some bins utilizing indirect heaters were also equipped with an air missile air distribution system, which appeared to further reduce specific energy consumption, however further study is needed.
+Bins that utilized indirect fired heating systems ranged from 2.4-8.9 GJ/Tonne of moisture Removed, with an average of 4.6 GJ/Tonne of Moisture Removed.

-Twenty-two direct-fired heating systems were analyzed within 2019 while eleven were analyzed within 2020.
-Direct fired in-bin heating systems ranged from 3.8-18.5 GJ/Tonne of Moisture Removed, averaging around 9.6 GJ/Tonne of Moisture Removed.
+Direct fired in-bin heating systems ranged from 3.8-18.5 GJ/Tonne of Moisture Removed, averaging around 7.1 GJ/Tonne of Moisture Removed.
 The bins within Table 1 are color-coded depending on the system/bin type, and are as follows: